 - Can be wet when paddling into waves

 - Superior rigidity for increased hull efficiency

 - Can be “tuned" (track: paddle straight up; maneuver: lean hull into turn)

 - Lower initial stability

 - Slower than shallow arch in calm conditions

-Mad River Canoe has been building canoes of Kevlar aramid fiber longer than anyone else, so we know it well.
-Used to make body armor, Kevlar boasts a tensile strength 5 times stronger than steel and tremendous impact absorption and tear resistance.
-Over the years we've combined the best attributes of Kevlar and a hybrid composite matrix containing fiberglass, graphite and core material to build the most durable canoes per pound available.
+Mad River Canoe has been building canoes of aramid fiber longer than anyone else, so we know it well.
+Used to make body armor, aramid boasts a tensile strength 5 times stronger than steel and tremendous impact absorption and tear resistance.
+Over the years we've combined the best attributes of aramid and a hybrid composite matrix containing fiberglass, graphite and core material to build the most durable canoes per pound available.